-Moving into 2020, macroeconomic, strategic, and operational risks — combined with increasing governance requirements and advancements in technology — will require internal auditors to continually expand the scope of their role by taking a holistic view to help businesses identify and manage a broader range of potential risks.
+Moving into 2021, macroeconomic, strategic, and operational risks — combined with increasing governance requirements, advancements in technology, and pandemic fatigue — will require internal auditors to continually expand the scope of their role by taking a holistic view to help businesses identify and manage a broader range of potential risks.

 Centered around broader local and international economic-based factors — issues covering financial and currency volatility, national and international political influence, global trade, and the availability of capital for growth are mentioned.
 General economic and geopolitical conditions, digital technology adoption, labor costs, and interest rates are also of concern.